RahulParihar97/test/Java_Maven_Documentation.md

 ### Remote Repository

 Hosted on a server and shared across teams.
 Populated via `mvn deploy`.
+A few commonly used remote repositories:

 | Repository | Purpose |
 |---|---|